| 2001

 |

-Once through the little gate there is a nice, but steep path up through
+through the liitle gate there is a nice, but steep path

 View point at the Bridestones